-- Qualification to increase the characteristic number of joints by one shall be performed in accordance with Sections 13.5d) and 13.6.2.3. - b) Otherwise, qualification for a higher characteristic number of joints shall be performed in accordance with Sections 13.4 and 13.6.2.3.
+- a) Qualification to increase the characteristic number of joints by 1 shall be performed in accordance with Sections 13.5 d) and 13.6.2.3. - b) Otherwise, qualification for a higher characteristic number of joints shall be performed in accordance with Sections 13.4 and 13.6.2.3.